Ethiopia travel guide

 Language : Amharic is the official language, although over 80 local languages are also spoken.
 English and Arabic are widely spoken as well as some French and Italian.

 Electricity : Electrical current is 220 volts, 50Hz.
-Three-pin plugs are used.
+Two-pin plugs are used.
 Even in Addis Ababa, electricity supply is irregular and blackouts are common.

 Entry Requirements :